scale-it/algo-builder-templates/htlc/README.md

 # HTLC dApp Template

+## Hash-Time-Lock-Contract Example in Typescript using PyTeal

+There exists a descriptive example explaining how HTLC contracts work with Algo-Builder.
+It can be found [here](https://github.com/scale-it/algo-builder/tree/master/examples/htlc-pyteal-ts).

+Read [here](https://en.bitcoin.it/wiki/Hash_Time_Locked_Contracts) for more information about the HTLC pattern.

+Files:

+* `assets/htlc.py` : It is the HTLC.
+SHA256 function is used for hashing. <br />
+        secret value : `sample secret key` hashed with sha256 will be used in this code.
+* `scripts/deploy.ts` : It is used to create and fund HTLC contract account which is defined in `assets/htlc.py`.

 ### Adding private-net config to algosigner extension

 - Display Name: This is the ledger name of your private-net config.
 It should be same as `LEDGER` in `/src/algosigner.config.js`.